Islands District Council

-The Islands District Council is the district council for the Islands District in Hong Kong.
+The Islands District Council (noted as Island) is the district council for the Islands District in Hong Kong.
 It is one of 18 such councils.
 The Islands District currently consists of 18 members, of which the district is divided into 10 constituencies, electing a total of 10 with 8 ex-officio members who is the Peng Chau, Lamma North, Tung Chung, Lamma South, Tai O, Lantau South, Mui Wo and Cheung Chau rural committee chairmen.
 The latest election was held on 24 November 2019.